Small Property Owners Association

 MassLandlords has no relationship with the Small Property Owners Association.

 The SPOA newsletter was for a time less than ten editions per year.
-Here is the history with Emil Ward as editor:
+Here was the history with Emil Ward as editor:

 • November 2017 edition mailed January 2018 (3 months late)